 Presidential battleground states weigh more election funding

-The potential extra funding comes as many election offices are grappling with lingering election distrust seeded by former President Donald Trump in his 2020 defeat.
+The potential extra funding comes as many election offices are grappling with a wave of retirements and a flood of public records requests, stemming partly from lingering election distrust seeded by former President Donald Trump in his 2020 defeat.

 In South Carolina, host of one of the earliest presidential primaries, almost half of county election directors have resigned in the last two years, said state Election Commission Executive Director Howard Knapp.